Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

-Steps to Earning Substance Abuse Counselor Certification in Kansas
+- Steps to Becoming Certified as a Substance Abuse Counselor in Kansas

 The drug epidemic doesn’t discriminate, even affecting the nation’s heartland in profound and heartbreaking ways.
-In recent years, Kansas has faced a significant increase in drug overdose deaths, with the state recording the nation’s second-highest increase in drug fatalities in 2021 according to data published by the Kansas Department of Health and Environment (KDHE).
-This surge is largely attributed to the rise in fentanyl-related overdoses.
-In 2021 alone, Kansas saw a 54% increase in drug overdose deaths compared to the previous year, highlighting the severity of the crisis.
+In recent years, Kansas has faced a significant increase in drug overdose deaths, with the state recording the nation’s second-highest increase in drug fatalities in 2021.
+This surge is attributed mainly to the rise in fentanyl-related overdoses, with Kansas seeing a 54% increase in drug overdose deaths in 2021 compared to the previous year, according to data published by the Kansas Department of Health and Environment (KDHE), highlighting the severity of the crisis.

 The KDHE reports that overdose deaths continue to rise, affecting people of all ages and backgrounds across both urban and rural areas of the state and putting immense pressure on healthcare and public safety systems statewide.